bumiterra/odoo-docker-setup/README.md

-# odoo-docker-setup
-Setup Odoo with Docker
+# Setup Odoo with Docker
+Here is a simple Odoo setup using Docker.
+We don't need to install Odoo locally.